-Ground Grid Testers GGT series contains 2 models: GGT200 and GGT300.
+Ground Grid Testers (GGT Series) consist of 2 models – GGT200 and GGT300.
 The main difference between these models is the maximum test current.

 The ground grid integrity test is performed by injecting continuous DC current between the inspected grounding point and the reference grounding point (e.g. transformer grounding).
-Finally, the condition of the ground grid is determined based on the obtained information about the current path and voltage drop, as well as inspection of the current flow (e.g. measurement of the so-called “DOWN” current).
+Finally, the condition of the ground grid is determined based on the obtained information about the current flow direction and amplitude, voltage drop, and as well as inspection of the contact resistance values.

 Furthermore, GGT200 and GGT300 devices can also be used as powerful high-precision micro-ohmmeters for contact resistance measurement of the non-inductive test objects (e.g. circuit breakers).
-When used as a micro-ohmmeter, the GGT device has Both Sides Grounded and Remote-Control functionalities, the instrument accurately measures even in the most demanding environments, providing additional safety to testing personnel.
+Due to its Both Sides Grounded and Remote-Control functionalities, the instrument accurately measures even in the most demanding environments, providing additional safety to testing personnel.

-With the above-stated capabilities, GGT is an ideal test system for inspection of the grounding system beneath substations (ground grid integrity), as well as for contact resistance measurement of medium- and high-voltage circuit breakers, disconnecting switches, high-current bus bar joints, cable splices, and different high-current links such as earthing/bonding connections.
+With the above-stated capabilities, GGT is an ideal test system for inspection of the grounding systems, as well as for contact resistance measurement of medium- and high-voltage circuit breakers, disconnecting switches, high-current bus bar joints, cable splices, and different high-current links such as earthing/bonding connections.